Reimburz/reimburz/README.md

 ## Solution

-Automate the process of reviewing bills.
+Automate the process of reviewing and submitting bills

 ## Initial Prototype